Karri6/Sportsradar/README.md

 2. Past Events Determined by Date Only, same day but past time still shows event as upcoming.
 3. Results can't be added, just view and add events functionality.
 4. No framework used, direct code less features.
+5. Procedural architecture instead of OOP, small and simple project.
-5. Calendar as homepage, as that was the initial assignment.
+6. Calendar as homepage, as that was the initial assignment.
-6. No Confirmation Dialogs, forms submit with no confirmation.
+7. No Confirmation Dialogs, forms submit with no confirmation.
-7. No Edit/Delete functionality, events, sports, teams, venues can't be modified or removed after creation.
+8. No Edit/Delete functionality, events, sports, teams, venues can't be modified or removed after creation.
-8. No Pagination, all events load at once.
+9. No Pagination, all events load at once.
-9. Teams belong to one sport only.
+10. Teams belong to one sport only.
-10. Venue is optional, events can be created without a venue.
+11. Venue is optional, events can be created without a venue.
-11. Sportsradar colorscheme like styling.
+12. Sportsradar colorscheme like styling.
-12. Styling sheet generated almost completely.
+13. Styling sheet generated almost completely.